Up Close And Personal With The Mediterranean Diet.

 Number seven— treats, or sweet things, were very much treasured as a post-meal experience or a snack.

-What turned me on to write this piece was a brief conversation I had with a Turkish man.
-He told me that they are the most obese country in all of Europe…and when I fact checked that, it seemed correct (hence, the chart above that I found).
-But, you may protest—”all the olives and olive oil!
-And the tomatoes and salads and fruit—they eat so much healthy stuff!
-And that show, Secrets of the Blue Zones!!
-The proof is in the pudding!”
-Well, I ate Turkish pudding, and it was loaded with sugar (one was chicken breast pudding called Tavukgöğsü and the other Asure).
-So why is Turkey so unhealthy on the charts of chronic illness if they are eating a Mediterranean diet?
+Why did I write this piece anyway?
+Well, while in Istanbul, I had a brief conversation with a Turkish man.
+He told me that they are the most obese country in all of Europe.
+When I fact checked that, I found that Romania is actually first and Turkey is second (35.04% vs 34.4%).
+Despite this information, you may still protest—”but all the olives and olive oil!
+And the tomatoes and salads and fruit—they eat so much healthier than us and and—that show, Secrets of the Blue Zones, they have the proof!
+The proof is in pudding!!”
+Well…I actually ate Turkish pudding, and it was loaded with sugar (one was chicken breast pudding called Tavukgöğsü and the other Asure).
+And there were many other puddings and desserts widely available and commonly consumed.
+So—why IS Turkey so obese if they are eating the Mediterranean diet?
 Is it the smoking?
 The drinking?
-All the baklava?
-I’m just not sure.
-But my guess is—yes, the carbs.
+I can’t prove anything but my guess is— excessive refined carbs and added sugars.

 Next